KrAparesh/to-do-list-v2/README.md

 # to-do-list-v2

-Hi and welcome to this to-do-list
+Hi and welcome to this to-do-list!
 Although being a simple list, I've tried to use the concept of cookies to make the list remember it's author's name.
 In order to reset the cookies, use the route /reset

+Name: Aparesh Kumar
+Registration No.: 2141011100
+Branch: CSE, Section - K